Page titles remain an important element of SEO.

 And while it’s not a foolproof formula, my template here—along with some operative keyword research—goes a long way in getting both the rankings and overall clicks.

 Page titles are one of the last few “quick wins” left in SEO.
-Managing page titles is often overlooked by SEOs because of the man hours it takes to get them done.
+Managing title tags is often overlooked by SEOs because of the man hours it takes to get them done.

 Building a formal process to help you write them at scale is critical – take this post and share it with your team or SEO lead to make sure they’re executing this as a part of your overall SEO strategy.